prestosilver/prestosilver.github.io/static/media/chesker.f31c05b1.md

 ## About

-Chesker is the culmination of as many boardgames as I could fit into 1 game as possilble.
+Chesker is the culmination of as many board games as I could fit into 1 game as possible.

 ## Motivation